RichardOtter/RichardOtter.github.io/index.md

 # My Bare-Minimum Site

-Last Update: 2025-03-19
+Last Update: 2025-03-20

 ## What's New?

-* Data Entry DNA match improved ORA templates
+* Data Entry DNA match: added ORA templates for MyHeritage
 * Added Genealogical Resources page

 This site is a work in progress.